adrolli/wp-staging/README.md

 ## Todo

-- Ajax-Toasts using https://www.php.net/manual/en/function.ob-implicit-flush.php on https://stages.meinsolarstrom.de/run/backupPlatform.php does not work as expected...
+- Ajax-Toasts using https://www.php.net/manual/en/function.ob-implicit-flush.php on https://stages.meinsolarstrom.de/run/backupPlatform.php does not work as expected... see archivePlatformToTarfile.php for additional toasts
 - Backup-Feature
 - Restore-Feature
 - Stage-Feature